sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 Taint analysis is the dynamic version of Data Flow Analysis.
 In taint analysis, we track the values of variables that we want to *taint*, by maintaining a so-called *taint table*.
 For each tainted variable, we analyse how the value propagates throughout the codebase and affects other statements and variables.
 To enable tainting, ***code instrumentation*** is done by adding hooks to variables that are of interest. _Pin_ is an instrumentation tool from Intel, which allows taint analysis of binaries.

 An example here is of the tool [Panorama](https://dl.acm.org/doi/abs/10.1145/1315245.1315261) that detects malicious software like _keyloggers_ (that log keystrokes in order to steal credentials) and _spyware_ (that stealthily collects and sends user data to $$3^{rd}$$ parties) using dynamic taint analysis.
 Panorama works on the intuition that benign software does not interfere with OS-specific information transfer, while information-stealing malware attempts to access the sensitive information being transferred.
-Similarly, malicious plugins collect and share user information with $$3^{rd}$$ parties while benign plugins don't send information out.
+Similarly, malicious plugins collect and share user information with $$3^{rd}$$ parties while benign plugins do not send information out.
 These behaviours can be detected using the source/sink principles of taint analysis.

 ### Dynamic validation